A smattering of crumbs down a work shirt, a greasy corner-of-the-lips smile, a delicate flake of pastry hanging from a loose strand of hair…

 Patisserie is French for dang-that’s-a-good-croissant!
 Ham and cheese, pain au chocolat or just good ol’ fashioned plain—the options at Harvest Boulangerie Patisserie are endless (*not actually endless).
 Mano a Mano coffee doesn’t hurt either.

 It is more difficult than ever to complete a run at Hyde Park—with the baked delights of Chu Bakery enticing you at every turn.
 Sweet-tooths will go gaga for their almond, raspberry, hazelnut and kaya coconut varieties.
+These are definitely some of the best croissants in Perth.

 La Galette De France